-McCarthy was shunned by almost all his fellow Senators.
-Whenever he gave a speech on the Senate floor, the other Senators would immediately leave the floor rather than listen to him speak.
-Stripped of power, humiliated, and haunted by his fate, McCarthy drank himself to death, dying in May of 1957 at the age of 48.
+Shunned by almost all of his fellow Senators, whenever McCarthy gave a speech on the Senate floor, the other Senators would immediately leave the floor rather than listen to him speak.
+Stripped of power, humiliated, and haunted by his fate, Joseph McCarthy drank himself to death, dying in May of 1957 at the age of 48.

 The House Unamerican Activities Committee was renamed the House Committee on Internal Security in 1969.
 It would finally be abolished in 1975.

 "A play is made by sensing how the forces in life simulate ignorance - you set free the concealed irony, the deadly joke." - Arthur Miller